-Understand Your Rights To Religious And Medical Exemptions Under A Flu or COVID Vaccine Policy
+Understand Your Employee Rights To Religious And Medical Exemptions Under A Company Vaccine Policy

 Flu season normally causes worry for most adults, especially those in the healthcare industry.
 However, flu season during a global pandemic causes even more concern.

 COVID-19 symptoms can mimic flu symptoms.
 As a result, people do not know if you have the flu or Coronavirus.
 Anyone with the flu must still quarantine for two weeks unless tested and negative for Coronavirus.
 Even then, they insist sufferers are fever-free for at least 24 hours before returning to work.

 Now, the new COVID vaccine is available.
 Anyone aged 12 and over is eligible to receive the Coronavirus vaccine in all 50 states and the District of Columbia.

 Employers may consider mandating flu shots to avoid health concerns related to the flu and COVID.
 What are your rights regarding mandatory vaccines?
 Can you refuse them?
 Can your boss fire you over your refusal?

 Since the flu shot has full FDA approval, it is best to understand your rights regarding it first.

 Can Your Boss Make You Get a Flu Shot?